-You'll need to grab either the Account Owner or an Administrator to follow these steps.
+You'll need to be either the Help Scout Account Owner or an Administrator to follow these steps.
 See User Roles and Permissions for more information there.

-Manage > Company > Authentication, and toggle the
+Manage > Company > Authentication, and toggle on the

-You'll need to choose an Identity Provider (if you haven't already) and add Help Scout as a new application.
-We have instructions for two services that we recommend, as well as using a generic identity provider.
+You'll need to add a Help Scout application to your IdP.
+We have instructions for several of the more popular below, as well as using a generic identity provider.
 You can check out the instructions for each here:

 - Enabling SSO with OneLogin as the Identity Provider